 The 90/10 rule removes the power struggle with your spouse and helps you realize that it is really not all about him/her.
 Taking ownership for your reaction will help you view the behavior in a new light and not react as strongly, allowing for your relationship to be healthier.
 While this does not excuse the 10% your spouse did to contribute to the conflict, it helps put everything into perspective, taking the edge off the situation and preventing explosive damage to the relationship.

-If you are looking to take a pre marriage course, contact us to attend our next Getting the Love you Want weekend couples retreat.
+If you are looking to take an in depth pre marriage course, contact us to attend our next Getting the Love you Want weekend couples retreat.
 You will learn so much about past relationship history, why you fell in love, how to break old relationship patterns, how you can complete and complement each other, and so much more!